Xanderyeng/sturdy-docker/readme.md

 * [Shyaml](https://pypi.org/project/shyaml/)

 ### Shyaml for macOS
-The easiest way to install shyaml is to use [Homebrew](https://github.com/Homebrew/brew/) for macOS installation
+The easiest way to install Shyaml is to use [Homebrew](https://github.com/Homebrew/brew/) for macOS installation.
 <pre>
 brew install shyaml
 </pre>